mahnoorsafeerabbasi/Intelliscan/Intelliscan ServerSide/Js-fastAPI-pipeline/README.md

 ### Prerequisites:
 - Python 3.x
 - An IDE or text editor (like VSCode or PyCharm)
-- clone the repo
+- Clone the repo
-- intall reuirements
+- Install requirements
--run fast-API
+- Run FastAPI server